Pratik0896/Data-Scrapping/README.md

 # Data-Scrapping
-A web scrapper to scrap the job postings from an employment website.
+parsing the job postings from an employment website and RSS feeds from a news website.